FAIR_XAI: Improving Multimodal Foundation Model Fairness via Explainability for Wellbeing Assessment: Methodology

 For the generative classification pipeline (Section \ref{sec:generative_pipeline}), we use a lightweight prompt-based intervention that combines chain-of-thought (CoT) reasoning with explicit fairness instructions.
 Rather than modifying the data or retraining the model, we append two extra components to the task instruction $\mathcal{T}$ at inference time: a chain-of-thought reasoning directive and a fairness rule set.

 For the reasoning directive, the VLM is asked to produce its reasoning in a \texttt{<thinking>} block before outputting its final label in a \texttt{<classification>} block (``Depressed'' or ``Not Depressed'').
 This encourages the model to ground its prediction in the clinical biomarkers in $\mathcal{B}_i$, and also gives us a reasoning trace that we can later score with the $\Delta REF$ audit.
 For the fairness rule set, we append a short set of instructions that tell the model to base its assessment only on clinical indicators, ignore demographic factors such as gender and race, apply consistent standards across groups, and self-correct if it notices itself making demographic assumptions.
+The full E-DAIC prompt templates, both baseline and intervention, are given in Appendix~\ref{app:prompts}.